rpm-software-management/dnf5/doc/dnf5.8.rst

 Environment
 ===========

+``DNF5_FORCE_INTERACTIVE``
+    Override interactivity of the connected standard input/ouput.
+Set to `0` to pretend that the input/output is not connected to an interactive terminal and DNF5 should not ask any questions.
+Set to `1` to force DNF5 to ask questions even if the terminal is non-interractive.
+See :ref:`--assumeno<assumeno_option_ref-label>` and
+    :ref:`--assumeyes<assumeyes_option_ref-label>` options.

 ``DNF5_PLUGINS_DIR``
     Override a directory with DNF5 application plugins.
 Set it to an empty string to disable loading the application plugins.